Why Use a Coach (Various Ways and Reasons)

 And then, sometimes people start to realize that they don’t have to have a specific goal to benefit from having a coach along for the journey.

-Sometimes you just want (or need) a second brain all along the way, to stay at your best, staying true to you no matter what comes your way.
+Sometimes you just want (or need) a second brain or thinking partner all along the way, to stay at your best, staying true to you no matter what comes your way.
 It’s like having a gym membership that keeps you active all year long.

 Everyone needs a support team of some kind, and often a coach is just the thing because they bring a non-biased perspective so they can focus completely on you staying true to your values and vision.